NREL/wind-hybrid-open-controller/_sources/controllers.md

 possible).
 Otherwise, the battery remains idle.

 When the battery is close to fully depleted or fully charge, the threshold for charging/discharging changes to the lowest and highest day-ahead price, respectively.

+`controller_parameters` may include keys:
+- `high_soc`: the SOC above which the battery will only charge if the real-time price is above the 1 highest day-ahead price.
+- `low_soc`: the SOC below which the battery will only discharge if the real-time price is below the 1 lowest day-ahead price.